 Please highlight the stand-out development opportunities you’ve had, for example, training, projects, events and conferences, support and, most importantly, what that means to you?

 Within Warwick Conferences there are five venues that we look after here.
 I was primarily an event manager, then moved to sales.
 I did leave then to have a family and then had the opportunity to come back to cover my colleague’s role as a business development manager.
 So, that was something that I hadn’t done before.

 It was really exciting for me to come back and interview and be able to get that role as a business development manager and I think what helped me is, I’d been here primarily before, so I knew very much about Warwick Conferences and the product and, and how it worked.
 So, it enabled me to get back into Warwick University as a business development manager.

 That was three and a half years ago.
 I came to do a return, to come for a year and then ended up staying on and I haven’t left.
 It’s been an amazing role.
 I really love it.
 It’s quite diverse – no two days are the same.

-I get to really push myself outside my comfort zone, go out to do exhibitions, show round the facilities, and try and bring new pieces of business into the University.
-I think the lovely thing about the University is that anything surplus we make here gets reinvested back into the University for research and development.
+I get to really push myself outside my comfort zone, go out to do exhibitions, show around the facilities, and try and bring new pieces of business into the university.
+I think the lovely thing about the university is that anything surplus we make here gets reinvested back into the university for research and development.
 So, that’s a really lovely feeling as part of my role, knowing that I’m contributing back to the University.

 This interview was conducted before the Coronavirus Pandemic.
 Working arrangements on university campuses may have changed due to social distancing measures.